 Attention deficit hyperactivity disorder can be challenging to address, but practitioners must respond proactively, says Sue Fisher…

-Attention deficit hyperactivity disorder, or ADHD, is a neurological condition caused by ineffective functioning of the neurotransmitters in the frontal lobe of the brain.
-These neurotransmitters are those that regulate attention, impulsivity and motor activity.
-ADHD is often perceived as a condition that is signified by difficulties with behaviour, and this tends to be the initial area of concern; however, in the early years and beyond, children with ADHD will struggle with many areas of development.
-Whilst this will differ from child to child, they are likely to have poor concentration, be impulsive and often insatiable.
-They may also have speech, language or communication difficulties, and social skills are generally an area of particular concern.
+ADHD is often perceived as a condition that is signified by difficulties with behaviour, and this tends to be the initial area of concern.
+However, in the early years and beyond, children with ADHD will struggle with many areas of development.

 Young children with ADHD have difficulty in waiting their turn, sharing and generally, working with others of a similar age.
 As poor team players, they are inclined to interrupt and can be bossy or dominate other children.

 Generally, children with ADHD underperform and do not learn from their mistakes.
-Coupled with shortterm memory difficulties, this leads to behaviours being inconsistent with the child’s developmental level.
+Coupled with short-term memory difficulties, this leads to behaviours being inconsistent with the child’s developmental level.

 It can, however, still be difficult to recognise the signs that indicate this condition during a stage in a child’s life commonly characterised by short attention spans, impulsive acts and lively behaviour, resulting in just a small number of children with the condition receiving a diagnosis during the early years.

-Consequently, it is vitally important that in early years settings, staff recognise the signs and put strategies in place to support each child as well as attempting to build or maintain confidence and self-esteem.
+Consequently, it is vitally important that in early years settings, we recognise the signs and put strategies in place to support each child as well as attempting to build or maintain confidence and self-esteem.

 Working with a child with ADHD can be a challenge, and I have often heard exasperated staff express the view that “nothing works”.
 Whilst this may appear to be the case, remaining proactive is important when considering adaptations aimed at discovering what does actually work!

-Observing children throughout the routine of the day will highlight those times that children find particularly challenging, and simple changes, such as reducing waiting times for snacks or activities and supporting the child during the activities or times of day they struggle with, will help to reduce frustration and conflict.
+Observing children throughout the routine of the day will highlight those times that children find particularly challenging.
+Simple changes, such as reducing waiting times for snacks or activities and supporting the child during the activities or times of day they struggle with, will help to reduce frustration and conflict.

 If a child is struggling, sharing calming strategies can have a positive effect and help them to understand that we all feel angry and frustrated at times; it’s the way we handle it that counts!